 Mechanical contractors also need experience to size equipment correctly.
 If not experienced with homes as energy-efficient as an ICF house, they will tend to install equipment sized for a wood frame residence.
 Systems can be larger than necessary, do not run efficiently and the buyer loses potential initial day-to-day cost savings.
 In addition, excess moisture can build up in the house, causing unsightly and unhealthy problems.
 Helpful computer software is available for correctly sizing heating and air conditioning systems in concrete homes (see publication reference below).

 Will homeowners save money living in an ICF home?

 Because ICF walls feature thicker unbroken layers of insulation and the mass of concrete, they provide much better energy performance than conventional wood frame construction.
 Computer simulations comparing concrete homes to wood frame construction have shown the combined effects of higher R-values, low air infiltration and the impact of concrete’s thermal mass all combine to enable concrete walls to provide significant operating cost savings.
 Savings will vary by climate with the inherent thermal mass benefits having more impact in warmer locations and the added insulation being more critical in colder areas.

 How can living in an ICF home reduce greenhouse gases?

-Life cycle studies show most of the environmental load of a typical home is from the household use of natural gas and electricity during the life of the house3.
+Life cycle studies show most of the environmental load of a typical home is from the household use of natural gas and electricity during the life of the house.
 Enclosing a home with more efficient ICFs means smaller mechanical equipment and lower fossil fuel consumption during the operating life of the house.
-This means the concrete house will generate less greenhouse gases than a comparable wood frame residence.
+This means the concrete house will generate fewer greenhouse gases than a comparable wood frame residence.

 Why should I pay more?